gitlabhq/gitlabhq/doc/user/project/deploy_boards.md

 1. Configure the [Kubernetes service][kube-service] in your project for the cluster.
 1. GitLab Runner should be configured with the [Docker][docker-exec] or [Kubernetes][kube-exec] executor
-1. Use the Kubernetes labels and label your deployments `app=$CI_ENVIRONMENT_SLUG` in the unique namespace specified in the Kubernetes service setting.
-GitLab has a [Kubernetes deployment example](#using-the-kubernetes-deploy-example-project) which can simplify the build and deployment process.
+1. Ensure a Kubernetes label of `app=$CI_ENVIRONMENT_SLUG` is applied to the deployments, replica sets, and pods.
+These resources should be contained in the namespace defined in Kubernetes service setting.
 1. Optionally, use an [Autodeploy] `.gitlab-ci.yml`
-   template which has predefined stages and commands to use.
+   template which has predefined stages and commands to use, and automatically applies the labeling.
+GitLab also has a [Kubernetes deployment example](#using-the-kubernetes-deploy-example-project) which can simplify the build and deployment process.

 Once all of the above are set up and the pipeline has run at least once, navigate to the environments page under **Pipelines ➔ Environments**.
-GitLab will query Kubernetes for the state of each node (e.g., spinning up, down, running version A, running version B) and the Deploy Board status will be displayed on the environments page.
+GitLab will query Kubernetes for the state of each node (e.g., waiting, deploying, finished, unknown) and the Deploy Board status will be displayed on the environments page.

-Bare in mind that Deploy Boards are collapsed under their respective environment, but can be expanded.
+Bear in mind that Deploy Boards are collapsed under their respective environment, and can be expanded.
 Only top-level environments are expanded by default.
-So if you use `review/*` for [review apps], the Deploy Boards will appear collapsed initially.
+For example if you use `review/*` for [review apps], the Deploy Board will appear collapsed initially.

 ## Using the Kubernetes deploy example project

-The [kubernetes-deploy][kube-deploy] project is used to simplify the deployment process to Kubernetes by providing the `build`, `deploy` and `destroy` commands which you can use in your `.gitlab-ci.yml` as-is.
+The [kubernetes-deploy][kube-deploy] project is used to simplify the deployment process to Kubernetes by providing intelligent `build`, `deploy` and `destroy` commands which you can use in your `.gitlab-ci.yml` as-is.
 ---

 Another simple example would be the deployment of Nginx on Kubernetes.